- 1/4 cup olive oil

 Bake in a 450 degree F oven for about 30 to 40 minutes or until the cheese on top is melted and browning and the sauce around the edge of the pan is bubbling.
 Enjoy immediately or freeze!

 Pasta and sauce is great, but do you know what is even better?
 Pasta and sauce baked together with cheese, meats and other seasonings.
 How can you resist that?!
 Casserole dishes are a great way to serve pasta and a popular version is baked ziti.
-It’s time to take a closer look at authentic Italian baked ziti and learn where it comes from, how to make it and what makes it so delicious.
+It’s time to take a closer look at the authentic Italian baked ziti and learn where it comes from, how to make it and what makes it so delicious.

 History Behind Baked Ziti